An initiative of the University of Cincinnati, Cincinnati Parks, Ohio History Connection, and the Harriet Beecher Stowe House

 Invasive plant sculpture garden

 Some of the plants we should include for historical reasons are now considered invasive, so we won’t plant them.
-Instead, we’re commissioning sculptures of these plants, along with signs that tell their story.
+Instead, fine arts students are creating sculptures of these plants, along with signs that tell their story.
 The result will be an invasive plant sculpture garden set in a restored native habitat.

-By displaying non-native, legacy species (living and sculptural) within a restored native setting, we will emphasize the vital role of environmental stewardship in preserving both natural and cultural legacies.
+By displaying non-native, legacy species (living and sculptural) within a restored native setting, we are emphasizing the vital role of environmental stewardship in preserving both natural and cultural legacies.